keidy9/gitSearch/README.md

 ### Features

-&nbsp;&nbsp;&nbsp;&nbsp;Searching for users will show their name, bio, join date, location, twitter, blog, company, and number of repos, followers, &nbsp;&nbsp;&nbsp;&nbsp;and people followed, given that the information is provided.
-&nbsp;&nbsp;&nbsp;&nbsp;Includes some links such as twitter that will redirect to the following page when clicked on.
+&nbsp;&nbsp;&nbsp;&nbsp;Searching for users will show their name, bio, join date, location, twitter, blog, company, and &nbsp;&nbsp;&nbsp;&nbsp; number of repos, followers, and people followed, given that the information is provided. &nbsp;&nbsp;&nbsp;&nbsp;Includes some links such as twitter that will redirect to the following page when clicked on.

 ### Built with